saucelabs/sauce-docs/docs/mobile-apps/features.md

 * [Sauce Labs Mobile App Gestures | GitHub](https://github.com/saucelabs/sample-app-mobile/#gestures)
 * [How To Do Multi-Touch Gestures in Live Testing](https://saucelabs.com/blog/how-to-do-multi-touch-gestures-in-live-testing)

-## Biometric Authentication
+## Biometric Authentication (Touch ID/Face ID)

-Sauce Labs provides testing capabilities for mobile app biometric authentication (Face ID and Touch ID).
+Sauce Labs provides testing capabilities for mobile app biometric authentication (Touch ID and Face ID).
 You can chose two authentication options by using the Biometric Authentication Tool in the toolbar during your test session.

 :::caution **Security Notice**